AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

     end Show_Boolean_Attributes;

-Attribute: :ada:`'Small` and :ada:`'Delta`
+Attribute: :ada:`Small` and :ada:`Delta`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :ada:`'Small` and :ada:`'Delta` attributes return numbers that indicate the numeric precision of a fixed-point type.
-In many cases, the :ada:`'Small` of a type :ada:`T` is equal to the :ada:`'Delta` of that type |mdash| i.e.
+The :ada:`Small` and :ada:`Delta` attributes return numbers that indicate the numeric precision of a fixed-point type.
+In many cases, the :ada:`Small` of a type :ada:`T` is equal to the :ada:`Delta` of that type |mdash| i.e.
 :ada:`T'Small = T'Delta`.
 Let's discuss each attribute and how they distinguish from each other.

-The :ada:`'Delta` attribute returns the value of the :ada:`delta` that was used in the type definition.
+The :ada:`Delta` attribute returns the value of the :ada:`delta` that was used in the type definition.
 For example, if we declare :ada:`type T3_D3 is delta 10.0 ** (-3) digits D`, then the value of :ada:`T3_D3'Delta` is the :ada:`10.0 ** (-3)` that we used in the type definition.

-The :ada:`'Small` attribute returns the "small" of a type, i.e. the smallest value used in the machine representation of the type.
+The :ada:`Small` attribute returns the "small" of a type, i.e. the smallest value used in the machine representation of the type.
 The *small* must be at least equal to or smaller than the *delta* |mdash| in other words, it must conform to the :ada:`T'Small <= T'Delta` rule.